ET sensitivity to the anisotropic Stochastic Gravitational Wave Background: Measurement of an anisotropic SGWB with two ET-like detectors

 As expected, the threshold value decreases as the inverse of the square root of the observation time.
 For definiteness, we fix $T$ to one year in the following computations.

 To evaluate the threshold value, we need to compute the overlap function elements according to eq. (\ref{ga-lm-ab-cd}).
 In eq. (\ref{gamma-result}) we provided simple analytic results for the detector-independent $\gamma_{\ell m,ab,cd}$ coefficients.
-We now need to determine the detector-dependent elements $d_{A}^{ab}$ and $d_{E}^{ab}$, which encode the orientation of the ET arms.
+We now need to determine the detector-dependent elements $d_{iA}^{ab}$ and $d_{iE}^{ab}$, which encode the orientation of the arms of the ET pair.

 From the definition (\ref{gamma}), and from the property (\ref{pol-ide2}), we see that $\gamma_{\ell m, OO '}$ transforms as $Y_{\ell m}$ under a rotation.
 Namely,